DECAfpga/Demistify_example/README.md

 gedit top.qip
 #edit deca_top.vhd
 # Change the guest module name "guest_mist" to "soc" and adapt ports accordingly to soc.v top Mist core file
-# (optional) comment everything that is not used, like sound.
+# (optional) comment everything that is not used, like sound, HDMI, SDRAM except  DRAM_CS_N, UART.
 # add pll instance to generate the 27 MHz clock to feed the guest soc module
 gedit deca_top.vhd
 cd ..